thisdot/js-jeopardy/game/devjokes.md

 Q32.
 Why do integer data types feel bad if you only use them as booleans?<br>
 A32.
 Because you are bool-ying them.

 Q33.
-Did you hear about the programmer that was scared of IDEs?
+Did you hear about the programmer that was scared of IDEs?<br>
 A33.
 He retreated into his shell

 Q34.
 Why did the programmer quit his job?<br>